Q1: Does CardValet work on Android phones and iPhones?

 Q2: A threshold limit of $50 has been set but the user can’t fill gas in some stations.
 Why?

-A: There are some merchant types where a merchant will pre-authorize the card for an amount that may be larger than the actual transaction amount.
+A: There are some merchant types where a merchant will pre-authorize the card for an amount.
+It's possible that it may be larger than the actual transaction amount.
 In this instance the pre-authorization amount must meet the threshold spend limit.

 Q3: What type of transactions display in CardValet?